 How do I Join a Waitlist?

-When trying to register for a class in Self-Service that has no open seats, students will be able to choose “Waitlist” instead of “Register” for the class when it is in their “Cart”.
-The class will appear as “Waitlisted” in the student’s class schedule.
+When trying to register for a class in Self-Service that has no open seats, students will be able to choose “Waitlist” instead of “Register” for the class when it is in their schedule.
+The class will appear as “Waitlisted” in your class schedule.
 Students can waitlist multiple classes, but you cannot waitlist multiple classes of the same subject.
 For example, you can waitlist an English 1A and Math 4A class, but you cannot waitlist two different English 1A classes.

 How do I Register for a Class I am on the Waitlist for?